Hatteras Venture Partners

 Convertible Note in 2018

 WalletFi is a subscription management solution tailored for financial institutions and fintech companies.
-It offers a white-label application that helps users manage their recurring charges effectively.
-By utilizing machine learning technology, WalletFi identifies subscriptions, recurring payments, and Card-on-File merchants, providing personalized insights to enhance user experience.
-This application equips financial institutions with detailed analytics that aim to improve customer engagement and financial wellness, ultimately delivering a measurable return on investment.
+It develops a white-label application that helps users manage their recurring charges effectively.
+Utilizing machine learning technology, WalletFi's application identifies subscriptions, recurring payments, and Card-on-File merchants.
+This capability provides users with personalized insights and detailed analytics, allowing financial institutions to enhance customer engagement and wellness.
+By offering measurable returns on investment, WalletFi empowers its clients to expand their influence within the customer base.

 Kymera Therapeutics